mehtapinal/jpmc/em-qa.md

 * Verify that the restaurant information is displayed accurately and clearly.
 * Ensure that the information is consistent with the actual restaurant details.

-## API Tests:
-* Verify that the API is accessible and returns a valid response
-* Verify that the Basie Search service is correctly querying data from Elasticsearch and returning it to Fitz
-* Verify that appropriate error messages are displayed if the search page or API encounters errors (e.g. network error, server error, no search results found)

-## Performance Tests:
-* Test the search function with a large dataset and verify that the application returns results in a timely manner
-* Test the search function with multiple users and verify that the application can handle high-volume search queries

 ## Negative Tests:
 * Invalid input values: Try to enter invalid values in the search or filter fields, such as non-alphabetic characters in the name field or alphabetic characters in the distance field, and verify that appropriate error messages are displayed.